-Sender-ID is a now obsolete alternative email authentication standard that is similar to the SPF standard but with a few crucial differences.
+Sender-ID is an obsolete alternative email authentication standard similar to the SPF standard but with a few crucial differences.

-As part of its operation, Sender-ID reused DNS records originally defined for SPF and interpreted them somewhat differently.
+Sender-ID reused DNS records initially defined for SPF and interpreted them somewhat differently as part of its operation.
 The most significant difference between SPF and Sender-ID is how the two standards determined which domain(s) to use to determine the SPF rule to apply to the message.
-Because the lookup process is different between the two standards, messages that authenticate with SPF may not authenticate with Sender-ID and vice versa, even though all of the DNS records are the same.
+Because the lookup process differs between the two standards, messages that authenticate with SPF may not authenticate with Sender-ID and vice versa, even though all DNS records are the same.

-SPF, as described above, uses the domain from the Return-Path address to determine the DNS record containing the relevant SPF record.
+As described above, SPF uses the domain from the Return-Path address to determine the DNS record containing the relevant SPF record.
 Sender-ID may use this address (called the mfrom in Sender-ID parlance), the human-readable From address (called the pra in Sender-ID parlance), or both to determine whether a given message is properly authenticated.

-The implications of this difference in behavior has caused considerable confusion in the email authentication world.
+The implications of this difference in behavior have caused considerable confusion in the email authentication world.

 Do I ever need to configure SPF on a domain that is not used by the Return-Path?

-Many email service providers still recommend that their customers add an include directive to the apex domain SPF record, even if the email service provider is using another domain for the Return-Path.
-If you are such an email service provider you should revise your recommendations.
+Many email service providers still recommend that their customers add an include directive to the apex domain SPF record, even if the email service provider uses another domain for the Return-Path.
+You should revise your recommendations if you are an email service provider.

 But adding a directive to the apex domain SPF record can’t hurt, so why should I change our recommendation?

-So adding an unneeded directive to the apex domain SPF record can push your customer’s SPF record over the 10 domain lookup limit.
-This breaks authentication for the domain, and depending on the details, may break authentication for one of more services in use by the domain.
+Adding an unneeded directive to the apex domain SPF record can push your customer’s SPF record over the 10-domain lookup limit.
+This breaks authentication for the domain and, depending on the details, may break authentication for one or more services in use by the domain.

 Inclusion in the apex domain SPF record should be reserved for internal systems and external services that use the apex domain in the Return-Path of the messages they generate.